ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rtp-llm/rtp-llm-server.md

 You can access the API using the `curl` command.

-In another terminal, use a text editor to create a file named `curl-test.sh` with the commands below:
+In another terminal, use a text editor to create a file named `curl-test.sh` with the content below:

 ```bash
 curl http://localhost:8088/v1/chat/completions -H "Content-Type: application/json"   -d '{